erkovacs/ase-wcas-semester-assignment/README.md

 Use the demo credentials provided to access the admin area (a link will automatically appear on navbar upon logging in):
 1. Read-only access: ```viewerAdmin@admin.com``` ```$Testpassword1234```
 2. Full access: ```editorAdmin@admin.com``` ```$Testpassword1234```

+## Acknowledgements
+- Used [the documentation in this repo](https://github.com/liviucotfas/ase-web-and-cloud-applications-security) as a guide
+- Used [this article](https://docs.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-3.1) when deploying to Azure